piesieomane/BookStore/README.md

 to use the project To do list please follow :

-> Open GitHub and go to my GitHub repository name: math-magician.to clone.
+> Open GitHub and go to my GitHub repository name: bookstore.to clone.
 > Click “Code” and copy the given URL.
 > click code and copy the URL.